melezhik/pjam-on-rails/README.md

 Components may also be treated as perl modules, but not necessarily should be perl modules.
 Every component should has valid Build.PL|Makefile.PL file, placed at component's root directory in VCS.

-- A pjam `dependency`  is one of two types of things:
+- `Pjam dependency`  is one of two types of things:
     - a CPAN module - get resolved from cpan repository;
     - a component; a component of course may depend on CPAN modules

-- Pjam `project` is and application _view_ in pjam GUI.
+- `Pjam project` is and application _view_ in pjam GUI.

 - `Build proccess` - the process of creation of distribution archive for an application.
 Schematically it does following:

      - every component in application list is visited, converted into pinto distirbution archive and added to pinto repository.

      - then every component's distribution achive is fetched from pinto repository and installed into local directory - `build install base`.

      - then build install base is archived, archived build install base called artefact.

-- Pjam `build` is the snapshot for two types of things:
+- `Pjam build` is the snapshot for two types of things:
     - an application's components list
     - a pinto local repository ( the snapshot is implimented as pinto stack )
     - Build has: